Percent Off Calculator

 Why does the calculator use high-precision math?

-Standard floating-point arithmetic can produce tiny rounding errors (like $19.999999 instead of $20.00).
+Standard floating-point arithmetic can produce tiny rounding errors.
 This calculator uses a decimal math library with 64-digit precision to ensure results are exact, which matters especially for financial calculations.

 Is sales tax calculated on the original price or sale price?